MMEDIA 2G03 Introduction To Digital Audio

 Other Course Information:

-Open Studio: All students in audio courses are welcome to drop in to the Multimedia program’s surround sound studio (TSH-208) during the optional Open Studio hours each week (Tuesdays 2:30-4:30).
+Open Studio: All students in audio courses are welcome to drop in to the Multimedia program’s surround sound studio (TSH-208) during the optional Open Studio hours each week (additional times to be determined, subject to change, and shared in Avenue discussion forums).
 During the Open Studio hours the instructor and/or teaching assistant will be there to help with any technical or creative questions that come up, and we’ll also experiment with sound together.